Chocolate Cake Batter Fudge

 - Mini chocolate chips – Regular chocolate chips are fine, too.

-1. Add cake mix and powdered sugar to a microwaveable bowl.
-Mix together.
+- Step One: Add cake mix and powdered sugar to a microwaveable bowl.
+Mix.

-3. Remove from microwave immediately and stir together to combine.
+- Step Three: Remove from the microwave immediately and stir together to combine.

-5. Immediately spread the batter in an 8×8 greased baking pan.
+- Step Five: Immediately spread the batter in an 8-inch greased baking pan.
 Add a few mini chocolate chips to the top and press down with the palm of your hand or a spoon to set in place.

 Store your fudge at room temperature.
-It’s best enjoyed within the first 3 days although we have kept it longer and it was fine.
+It’s best enjoyed within the first 3 days, although we have kept it longer and it has been fine.

-If you’re storing the fudge in layers in a container, put a piece of parchment paper in between the layers of fudge.
+If you’re storing the fudge in layers in a container, put a piece of parchment paper between the layers.

 - Lemon cake mix + white chocolate chips